 The non-profit National Institute for Automotive Service Excellence (ASE) works to improve the quality of vehicle repair and service by testing and certifying automotive professionals.

-Today, more than 350,000 professionals hold ASE certifications and work in every part of the automotive service industry.
+Today, thousands of professionals hold ASE certifications and work in every part of the automotive service industry.
 To earn ASE school bus certification, mechanics must pass the ASE School Bus test.